codurance/site/src/_posts/2019-05-27-accessing-and-dumping-jenkins-credentials.md

     $JENKINS_HOME/secrets/hudson.util.Secret

 Because Jenkins is open source, someone already reverse engineered the encryption and decryption procedure.
-If you are interested in the details read this fascinating [blog][3]
+If you are interested in the details read this fascinating [blog][3].

 Secrets are encrypted in `credentials.xml` using `AES-128` with `hudson.util.Secret` as the key then `base64` encoded.
 `hudson.util.Secret` binary file is encrypted itself with `master.key`.
 `master.key` is stored in plain text.

 > `credentials.xml` stores both `Global` and `System` credentials.
-> To access all three files to decrypt those secrets you do not need admin privileges.
+> To access all three files to decrypt those secrets you do NOT need admin privileges.

 ## Decrypting and dumping credentials